 But still they want more.
-So how do you get your employees more engaged with the business?
+So how can you keep your employees happy?

-It starts with connecting payroll with a Human Capital Management (HCM) solution.
-Since payroll is the basis for employee information about pay, benefits, time tracking, etc. it only makes sense that everything else to do with employee engagement within the organisation is part of the same solution.
+Since payroll is the basis for employee information about pay, benefits, time tracking, etc., it makes sense that everything else to do with employee engagement is part of the same solution.

-So how does HCM better engage and meet the expectations of today’s employees?
+So how can HCM meet the expectations of today’s employees?

 1. People Administration

-HCM provides an array of human resource functions that help manage core employee data, employee teams, and to connect employees with HR staff.
-It can include the ability to manage your teams’ organisational structures, while helping to improve compensation consistency.
-It also can help inspire managers and to build the best structure in order to maximise employee productivity.
+HCM provides an array of human resource functions that help manage core employee data and employee teams, and help to connect employees with HR staff.
+HCM can manage your teams’ organisational structures, while helping to improve compensation consistency.
+It can help inspire managers, improve structures and maximise employee productivity.
 On the administrative side, it will keep accurate records of employee attendance, help improve morale, avoid confusion, and save time.
-Built-in workflow help make it easy to quickly initiate, approve, and track time off across your entire organisation.
-There are more, but these are the most common functions.
+Built-in workflows help make it easy to quickly initiate, approve, and track time off across your entire organisation.
+Efficient people admin is better for employers and employees alike.

 2. Talent Management

-Another set of HCM functions relate to employeeing, hiring, developing, compensating, and future planning.
-These elements can be a critical part of employee engagement and participation and help to communicate expectations on raising productivity.
-Talent management can also be tied to job marketplaces to help reach prospective employees in hiring, and to ensure that the best candidates are hired for each position.
-A powerful solution does all this easily and privately for all your teams in one place.
+Another set of HCM functions related to hiring, developing, compensating, and succession planning.
+These can be a critical part of employee engagement and participation and can be used to communicate expectations and raise productivity.
+Talent management can also help to ensure that the best candidates are hired for each position.
+A powerful HCM solution will do all this easily and give you control and visibility.

 3. Payroll & Time Tracking

-Of course all these functions across the HCM spectrum should be social and mobile enabled, so that employees can interact with their data quickly and easily.
-HR groups will want to make sure that all these functions are also localised for various countries, and they’ll need the ability to report and analyse the data for making sound business decisions.
+Of course all these HCM functions should be mobile enabled, so that employees can interact with their data quickly and easily.
+HR departments will also want to make sure that they’re localised for different countries, and they’ll need reporting and analytics capabilities for compliance and better decision making.

-The most interesting point is that payroll is a category, or you might say that payroll is one of many HCM functions.
-But it is not something that should continue to be separate or distinct.
-The tighter the connect between payroll and the rest of the HCM solution the better; after all, each employee has only one system of record, so it should be shared across the entire HCM spectrum.
+The tighter the connect between payroll and the rest of the HCM solution the better.
+After all, each employee has only one system of record, so it should be shared across the entire HCM spectrum.

-There are a number of approaches to connect payroll with HCM.
+There are a number of approaches to connecting payroll with HCM.
 Here are the pros and cons:

-You could run payroll separately from HCM.
-They could be two separate products possibly from two separate vendors.
+You could run payroll separately from HCM, even using two separate products from two separate vendors.
 The connection between them would have to be managed manually or by using complicated tools to ensure that common employee data is consistent in both systems.
-The other problem with two systems is that the disconnect for employees who have access to them can create possible confusion and a poor experience.
+Even if the connection works, however, this approach can create possible confusion and a poor experience for your employees.

 2. Data Integrated

-You could alternatively integrate both systems at the data level.
-In other words, you still have two applications but they share the same database.
-This solves a data integrity issue for HR, but it doesn’t necessarily solve the poor user experience aspect.
-It also means that workflow between payroll and other HCM functions are disconnected.
+You could have two applications sharing the same database.
+This solves the data integrity issue for HR, but it doesn’t necessarily solve the poor user experience.
+It also means that workflow between payroll and other HCM functions is disconnected.

-Ideally, you could have a system that is part of one unified system.
-This means that all HCM functions come from the same vendor, and designed as a single coherent solution.
-Not only is the data then fully shared across the solution, but the workflow are common, improving productivity, reducing mistakes, and ensuring that employee expectations and engagement are the focus.
+Ideally, your payroll and HCM should be part of one unified system.
+This means that all HCM functions (including payroll) come from the same vendor, and are designed to work as a single coherent solution.
+Not only is accurate data then fully shared across the solution in real time, but the workflow is streamlined, improving productivity, reducing mistakes, and enabling you to focus on employee expectations and engagement.